Thursday, July 23, 2015

 Ladies did the same.

-Another opportunity for enjoyment/networking was exploring the tiered gardens, via vine-covered gazebos.
+In that era, another opportunity for social-networking was while exploring the tiered gardens and vine-covered gazebos.

-Below is the detailed plasterwork above the grand staircase!
+The detailed plasterwork above the grand staircase is great!

 The second floor encircles a balcony, which overlooks the reception hall and is lit by the skylight.